garett09/Iesu-artisan/README.md

 Do all the changes you need.

-**Note:** Make sure you do not commit any changes before you run `git checkout main`, otherwise your changes will happen on a different branch and will not be tracked correctly.
+**⚠️ WARNING**: *Make sure you do not commit any changes before you run `git checkout main`, otherwise your changes will happen on a different branch and will not be tracked correctly.*

 After you make your changes, you can commit them just as you normally would:

 ```
 git add <file you edited>
-git commit -m ""
+git commit
 ```

 Alternatively you can run `git add .` to stage all changes.

-`The first line of your commit message will become the change's title.
+**✔️ TIP**: *The first line of your commit message will become the change's title.
 Add a blank line after the title and write the summary of changes there, if you would like.
-Make sure that each line does not exceed 80 chars and the title should not exceed 50 chars.`
+Make sure that each line does not exceed 80 chars and the title should not exceed 50 chars.*

 Now you can upload your changes to Gerrit: